Nelly Reifler: Career

 Reifler began her career as an assistant to Paul Auster from 1997–2005, co-editing a collection with him titled I Thought My Father Was God.
-Her stories have been published in various literary journals, including Failbetter, Black Book, BOMB (magazine), The Fiddleback, Sleepingfish, jubilat, Post Road, and McSweeneys.
-She received a Henfield Prize in 1996, won a Literary Death Match in 2010, and was a MacDowell Fellow in 2005.
+Her stories have been published in various literary journals, including Guernica, Failbetter, Black Book, BOMB, The Fiddleback, Sleepingfish, jubilat, Post Road, and McSweeneys.
+The anthology Indelible in the Hippocampus (McSweeney's, 2019) includes an essay by Reifler.
+She has been a MacDowell fellow and Western Michigan University Writer in Residence.